Trout Fishing Gear: The 5 Essentials & More

 3. Waders allow you to get into a better position in the river which will allow you to catch more trout.

-Some waders come with built-on boots and although these are ok for trout fishing they offer less ankle support.
-Other waders are known as stocking foot waders and you need to put wading boots overtop of them.
+Some waders come with built-on boots, and although these are okay for trout fishing they offer less ankle support.
+Other waders are known as neoprene stocking foot waders, and you need to put wading boots overtop of them.

 Stocking foot waders are my preferred choice and the preferred choice of most or all trout fishing river guides.